Ninotchka Rosca: Imprisonment and exile during martial law

 Rosca was one of many Philippine journalists who became political prisoners under the dictatorial government of Ferdinand Marcos in the Philippines.
 She was detained for six months, and was interrogated several times before her release.
 On getting out of prison, she took a job with an investment company in Manila while raising funds to help people hide from Marcos' security forces.
-When she received a tip that she was about to be arrested a second time, she sought help from a cultural attache at the U.S. Embassy, who helped Rosca get out of the Philippines by getting her into an international writers program in the United States.
+When she received a tip that she was about to be arrested a second time, she sought help from a cultural attache at the U.S. Embassy, who helped Rosca leave the Philippines in 1977 by getting her into an international writers program in the United States.

 While in exile, Rosca was designated as one of the 12 "Asian-American Women of Hope" by the Bread and Roses Cultural Project.
 These women were chosen by scholars and community leaders for their courage, compassion, and commitment in helping to shape society.
 They are considered role models for young people of color, who, in the words of Gloria Steinem, "have been denied the knowledge that greatness looks like them.

 In 1986, she returned to the Philippines to report on the final days of Marcos.

-Later activism

-Rosca has worked with Amnesty International and the PEN American Center.
-Rosca was also a founder and the first national chair of the GABNet, the largest and only US-Philippines women's solidarity mass organization, which has evolved into AF3IRM.
-She is the international spokesperson of GABNet's Purple Rose Campaign against the trafficking of women, with an emphasis on Filipinas.

-She was at the United Nations' Fourth World Conference on Women which took place in Beijing, China, and at the UN's World Conference on Human Rights in Vienna, Austria.
-At the latter, she drafted the Survivors Statement, signed by four Nobel Prize winners and hundreds of former prisoners of conscience.
-This statement first applied the phrase "modern-day slavery" to the traffic of women.
-It was in Vienna as well where the slogan "women's rights are human rights" gained international prominence; Rosca had brought it from the Philippine women's movement and helped launch it internationally.

-Rosca was press secretary of the Hague International Women's Tribunal on Japan's World War II Military Sex Slavery which convicted Japan's wartime era leadership for creating and using the Comfort Women.
-Rosca is particularly concerned with the origins of women's oppression and the interface between class, race, and gender exploitation so that women can move toward greater theory building and practice of a comprehensive genuine women's liberation.
-She often speaks on such issues as sex tourism, trafficking, the mail-order bride industry, and violence against women, and the labor export component of globalization under imperialism.

 Personal life

-She lives in the neighborhood of Jackson Heights, Queens in New York City.
-Her lecture schedules are managed by Speak Out Now.
-A huge fan of science fiction, Rosca reads four books a week (three "light," one "heavy").
+Ninotchka Rosca was once married to geologist Rolando "Rolly" E. Peña, a fellow activist, in the 1960s.
+They had one child, Sibyl Jade, who was born in the 1960s and raised by Rosca's newer partner, journalist Luis V. Teodoro along with his son with her, Luis Renato, after Rosca was forced to leave for the United States in 1977.